zed-wong/mixin-dev-log/NFT/how-to-transfer-nft-through-js.md

   raw,
 );

-// This url is used for user to scan to create a collectible request. const url = `https://mixin.one/codes/${createRes.code_id}`;
+// This url is used for users to scan to create a collectible request. const url = `https://mixin.one/codes/${createRes.code_id}`;

-// After the user paid, the step 4 is done.
+// After the user paid, step 4 is done.
 We need to loop UTXO and send mainnet transaction.
 ```

 ```
 // Loop UTXO and send TX
 async loopPaymentState(output) {
-  const JWTtoken; // replace with yours method const userID;   // replace with yours method while (true) {
+  const JWTtoken; // replace with your method const userID;   // replace with your method while (true) {
     await this.getPaymentState(output, userID, JWTtoken);
     await new Promise((resolve) => setTimeout(resolve, 1000));